QuantAMMProtocol/QuantAMM-V1/pkg/pool-quantamm/README.md

 The protocol design is split in two core contracts:

 1. Update Weight Runner – Responsible for the inter-block weight update rule process.
-This has one entry point of “Perform Update” whose output is to save new “previous fixed weight” and “weight multiplier per block unit” to the vault
+This has one entry point of “Perform Update” whose output is to save new “previous fixed weight” and “weight multiplier per block unit” to the QuantAMM Base Pool

 1. QuantAMMWeightedPool – responsible for all reserves and trading.
 Any deposit/withdraw functionality is inherited from balancer v3 here.